Adventure Cruises in Shetland Islands

 Best Scotland cruises and areas to visit

 Over a third of the twenty thousand people who live on the Shetland Islands reside on the main island around the town of Lerwick.
-Lerwick is a quaint and sheltered port with many historic buildings and museums where you can learn more about the rich and colourful history of the archipelago.
+Lerwick is a quaint and sheltered port with many historic buildings and museums where you can learn more about the rich and colorful history of the archipelago.
 The town is the perfect overnight stop on a small ship cruise of the Shetland Islands, with fine cuisine and bustling pubs and bars.
-The town is also home to one of Scotland’s largest fire festivals Up Helly Aa where locals celebrate mid-winter with torchlit processions and the burning of a replica Viking longship followed by night-long parties.
+The town is also home to one of Scotland’s largest fire festivals, Up Helly Aa, where locals celebrate mid-winter with torchlit processions and the burning of a replica Viking longship followed by night-long parties.

 Best time to cruise in Scotland

 It is a beautiful country at any time of the year, but the best time to visit Scotland on a small ship cruise depends entirely on your personal tastes.
 The late spring and summer are the best for fine weather with long days and short nights, perfect for exploring and hiking.
 The weather can be wetter during the autumn months.
 Still, there is so much to see with the many people traveling to Scotland in October and March to see the spectacular show put on by the Northern Lights, known to local Shetlanders as ‘the Merrie dancers.’
 The celebration of Up Helly Aa, which attracts huge numbers of visitors, gives you plenty of reason to visit Scotland in January and December.
 It is well worth taking a small ship cruise to Shetland at this time as the hotels and guesthouses on the archipelago are usually completely booked out during the Up Helly Aa celebrations.

 How to get to Scotland